Bhagya7299/commbank-server/README.md

 Endpoint:
 GET /goals

-I makes some changer regarding the fork step cause The provided repo was .NET based, so I implemented the backend using Node.js as per task requirements.
+I makes some changes regarding the fork step cause The provided repo was .NET based, so I implemented the backend using Node.js as per task requirements.